 In 2014, with her boys grown, she started baking pecan cinnamon rolls and Bee Sting Cakes for a local group that had weekly morning meetings.
 Her offerings were devoured with appreciation.
 It was that group’s encouragement that planted the seed for a bigger operation.

-The whole family participated in the planning, testing and logistics of establishing a presence at the Benton Harbor Farmers Market, and then in the fall of 2015, the St. Joseph Farmers Market, where Suisse Chalet’s expanded menu of European pastries and cakes, with free coffee, attracted a steady stream of customers.
+The whole family participated in the planning, testing and logistics of establishing a presence at the Benton Harbor Farmers Market, and then in the fall of 2015, the St. Joseph Farmers Market, where Suisse Chalet’s expanded menu of European pastries and cakes, with complementary coffee, attracted a steady stream of customers.